tinitiateprime/python/python-object-oriented-programming/oop-inheritance/oop_inheritance.md

 gcObj.GrandParentFunction()
 gcObj.ParentFunction()
 gcObj.ChildFunction()

-# Output: This is a message from the GrandParent.GrandParentFunction
+# OUTPUT: This is a message from the GrandParent.GrandParentFunction
 #         This is a message from the Parent.ParentFunction
 #         This is a message from the Child.ChildFunction
 ```